Dave Thorson

-Dave Thorson is an American basketball athlete and coach.
+Dave Thorson is an American basketball coach who is currently an assistant coach for the University of Minnesota.

+Early life

-Thorson played varsity basketball for the Fargo South, Bruins, helping the team to its first state tournament berth in 17 years.
+Thorson played high school basketball for Fargo South High School, helping the team to its first state tournament berth in 17 years.
 He was a two-time All-Conference player for two seasons and played in the Lions All-Star game.
 The school inducted Thorson into its Hall of Fame in 2015.
+He later played college basketball at Hamline University in St. Paul, Minnesota.

+Career

-Thorson played college ball at Hamline University in St. Paul, Minnesota.
-He spent one year in 1989 as a South Dakota graduate assistant.
-He moved to the University of Minnesota, serving as a volunteer assistant for two years before being promoted.
+Thorson spent the 1989-1990 season as a graduate assistant for the University of South Dakota.
+He then served as an assistant coach at the University of Minnesota for four seasons.

-DeLaSalle High School (Minneapolis, MN) hired Thorson as a Social Studies teacher and boys’ basketball coach in 1994.
-Three years later, in 1997, he became the school's Director of Student Activities.
-In 2004, he became vice president for Development.
+In 1994 Thorson was hired as a social studies teacher and head basketball coach at DeLaSalle High School in Minneapolis, Minnesota.
+In 1997 he also became the school's Director of Student Activities, and in 2004 he became Vice President for Development.

 Over 23 seasons as DeLaSalle's head boys’ basketball coach, Thorson has won nine state titles (a state record among boys’ or girls’ coaches), while earning 15 appearances in the state tournament and compiling a career record of 527–136.
 Under Thorson's tenure, DeLaSalle won six straight Class AAA championships (2012–17), another Minnesota high school record for most consecutive state titles.
 Thorson also coached the Islanders to championships in 1998, 1999, and 2006.

-Thorson was hired in April 2018 as an assistant coach to Niko Medved at Colorado State University.
-He held a similar role when Medved was the head coach for Drake University's men's basketball program for the 2017–18 season.
+Thorson was hired in 2016 to be an assistant coach to Niko Medved at Drake University.
 Together, the two coached the Bulldogs to their first winning mark in Missouri Valley Conference play in 10 years, posting a 17-17 overall season record (10-8 in the Conference).
+A year later, Thorson followed Medved to be an assistant on his staff at Colorado State University.

-Thorson was hired in April 2021 as an assistant coach to Ben Johnson at the University of Minnesota.
-Ben Johnson played for Thorson when he was a student at DeLaSalle.
+In April 2021, Thorson returned to the University of Minnesota as an assistant coach to Ben Johnson.
+Johnson had previously played for Thorson while he was a student at DeLaSalle.

+Personal life

 Thorson is married and has one daughter.